Chapter 16 : Baba O'Riley

 “REMUS JOHN LUPIN!”

-Remus Lupin’s head whipped around with a crack! as he strained to identify who was yelling his name.
-It didn’t take long for him to see Sirius barreling towards him, his lip curled with contempt as he pushed several Gryffindor Second Years out of his way.
+Remus Lupin’s head whipped around with a crack! as he strained to identify who was yelling his name and it didn’t take long for him to see Sirius barreling towards him, his lip curled with contempt as he pushed several Gryffindor Second Years out of his way.
 The boy pulled his best friend away from his scantily clad date, Marlene McKinnon, and dragged him by his used dress robes.
 The rest of the Marauders quickly noticed this act of aggression and followed their two friends; Lily Evans immediately started spewing conversation to keep Aeryn Miller distracted and Gemma floated behind the boys, quietly apologizing to the rest of the students and telling them to mind their own business.

 “What is wrong with you?”
 Remus shouted as Sirius shoved him into one of the corners of the Great Hall.
 “Why the bloody hell are you acting so rough?”